ThomasRabn/ece-web-labs/README.md

   npm start
   ```

-- Start the front-end, it will be launched on port 3000
+- Start the front-end, it will be launched on port 3000.
+Make sure that you are on `127.0.0.1:3000` and not on `localhost:3000`, otherwise the login will not work as Dex only works with `127.0.0.1:3000`

   ```bash
   cd front-end